Azurestrix/UOM/README.md

 universe-of-madness-apo6xekaz-azurestrixs-projects.vercel.app

-onloy work on pc as of now and has a bit of a loading time
+Only works on pc as of now and has a bit of a loading time.